jjpaaske/BIS15W2020_Project_Karim_Paaske/README.md

 ## Sources

-Original Source for the data can be found [here](https://www.rerf.or.jp/en/library/data-en/lss10cm/)
+The original source for the data can be found [here](https://www.rerf.or.jp/en/library/data-en/lss10cm/)

 Though not an official report, we acklowedge the researchers as per their guidelines (set forth in the README).